Why do you sleep amazing in a 5 star hotel and terrible in your own bed?

 The only question left is: Are you ready to be the VIP guest of your own nights?

-Your dream presidential suite is waiting for you.
+Your presidential dream suite is waiting for you.